 10. As worried as a gardener watching a storm approach

-Meaning: Describes someone who is anxious and helpless as they watch a situation unfold that is out of their control.
+Meaning: Describes someone anxious and helpless as they watch a situation unfold that is out of their control.

 Example Sentence: